View more on Flickr

 Sarah Gowan plays guitar and English concertina with dance bands Coracree, Rumpus, the Big Phat American Klee Band, Boxwood, Live Wire and the French dance music group Cabriole.
 She performs with FiddleKicks Cloggers and can be seen on MindTV’s “World of Dance” featuring Fiddlekicks and has performed all over North America and in England.
 Her background in theater and a love of traditional crafts and toys often finds her up to whimsical handmade fun, set to music and song.
 Sarah and her husband Bill Quern are tune composers and recently released a tune book of 70 of their original tunes called “Dancing Between the Notes”.
 They were happy to provide genre assistance to the recent publication “Rise Again” by Peter Blood and Annie Patterson.
 Sarah also compiled and edited “Tuneadelphia” a tunebook for the Philadelphia community band SPUDS.

 Tom Krumm – Fiddle, mandolin, ukulele, band

 Tom is one of those all-around young musicians with a gift for teaching, jamming, and playing in any ensemble.
 He attended his first Ashokan Music & Dance week when he was 6 weeks old and has grown up surrounded by traditional music and dance.
 He is a classically trained violinist and accomplished fiddler.
 Tom is a frequent staff member at Ashokan Fiddle and Dance camps, and teaches beginners and advanced students on fiddle, mandolin, and ukulele.
-Tom is in his second year at the Berklee College of Music, in Boston, MA.
+Tom is in his third year at the Berklee College of Music, in Boston, MA.

 Ellie Grace – Clogging, mandolin, guitar, fiddle, singing, teen liaison